wbhart/mpir/build.vc10/readme.txt

 build for this configuaration.

 These can then be added to a VC++ solution using the facilities of the IDE in the normal way.
-The project and fillter files are named with the extensions *.2.vcxproj and *.2.vcxproj.filters to avoid interfering with the project files already provided for VC++.

 The Tests
 =========